Benkelman is a town with a view…and a view of the future

 When citizens expressed dissatisfaction about the appearance of the business district, a committee formed to improve the downtown.

-“We gathered a group of women called the ‘Shady Ladies’, and planted 30 trees on main street,” said Melchert.
-“The trees are thriving and beautiful, and they add a pleasing ambience to downtown.”
+“We gathered a group of women called the ‘Shady Ladies’, and planted 30 trees on main street,” said Robb.
+“The trees are thriving and beautiful, and they add a pleasing ambiance to downtown.”

 Following that success, committees raised money and volunteered to plant and care for trees by the baseball diamond; cleaned, landscaped and installed an irrigation system for the park; and landscaped an empty lot in the business district.